Zeldriz/DYOMP/README.md

 ## How it works

 - Each mission consists of multiple (no bound on specific number) tasks.
 Each task can vary from reaching a destination to killing an actor (softsided NPC).
-On each task completion, player could be rewarded uniquely with a skin, some cash or any weapon.
-Combining these tasks, complex storyline missions could be created providing enthralling experience for players.
-Along with custom missions, races and jobs could be created.
+On each task completion, player could be rewarded uniquely with a skin, some cash or any weapon.After a task, another task of varying properties can be added.
+Combining these tasks, complex storyline missions could be created providing enthralling experience for players similar to singleplayer.
+Along with custom missions, exciting races and jobs could be created.
+Endless possibilities honestly.
 The linear order of mission flow would be:
 1. Player starts the mission
-2. Mission values from the db get loaded for the player and the first task values
+2. Mission values from the .db get loaded for the player and the first task values
-3. Player completes the task
+3. Player completes the task and reward would be given.
 4. Next task gets loaded
 5. Repeat from step 3 until there are no tasks left

+- Mission only ends when all the tasks are completed (success status) or when the player disconnects or dies (failure status).

 ![tasks](preset-images/tasktypes.png)